dtfung/Custom-Frogger-Game/README.md

 ####Enemy function loaded

+The image used to represent the enemy is images/enemy-bug.png.

+This function acts as the superclass for game functionality which revolves around the movement and location of the enemy, player and gem objects on the screen.

 ####Set Enemy Initial Position

 Enemy objects placed in an array called allEnemies[].
 Three enemies were created with fixed y coordinates but their x coordinates were randomized.
 Each enemy was also adjusted to reappear at different times.

 ####Enemy speed

-This was defined in Enemy.prototype.update = function(dt) {}
+This was defined in Enemy.prototype.update = function(dt) {}.
+this.x = this.x + 350 * dt; was used to set the speed of the enemy.
+The speed could be manually adjusted by editing the number, 350.
+Enter a number greater than 350 to increase speed or enter a smaller number to reduce speed.

 ####Enemy location update

 Defined in an if statement in the Enemy.prototype.update = function() {}.
-Once the enemy touches the right side of the canvas, its position is reset.
+Once the enemy touches the right side of the canvas, its position is reset to a random position using the math.random() method.

 ####Collision with player

 Defined in the Enemy.prototype.update = function(dt) {}.
 An array was created called collision[] which outlined all the possible ways the player and enemy objects could collide.

+An if function immediately follows, which defines what happens when the player and enemy objects collide.
+An alert message appears, the game is lost and starts over.
+The player is reset to its initial position.

 Here is a video I used to see how this was achieved:  https://www.youtube.com/watch?v=9h0ITOuX2Aw.